 Bottom Line – How to Add Chat to a Website

-In order to add chat to a website, embed small pieces of code on your site, chose the chat box look and feel, and decide where it will display.
+In order to add chat to a website, embed small pieces of code on your site, choose the chat box look and feel, and decide where it will display.
 This will create an efficient communication channel for your business that customers prefer.
 Advanced automation features might also be worth the initial investment in setup time, taking the burden of routing chats off the agents and onto the software.

 Freshchat live chat software includes features that can be implemented with a few clicks of the mouse.
 Advanced features like bots and chat routing with filters are also easy to set up and can improve the experience of your customers, giving your team the tools to provide exceptional service.
 Visit Freshchat today to schedule a demo or start a free trial.